 h.
 Knowingly possess or sell cigarettes or other tobacco products which do not bear the appropriate State stamp.

 i.
-Violate any other provision of this ordinance or of tax regulations promulgated in accordance with this ordinance.
+Violate any other provision of this Ordinance or of tax regulations promulgated in accordance with this Ordinance.

-11.15.
+12.15.
 Nature of Violations.

 a.
-A violation under section 11.14 by a Native American shall constitute a crime.
+A violation under Section 12.14 by a Native American may constitute a crime.

 b.
-A violation under section 11.14 by a person who is not a Native American shall constitute a civil infraction subject to a civil remedial money penalty, civil forfeiture of property, or both.
+A violation under Section 12.14 by a person who is not a Native American shall constitute a civil infraction subject to a civil remedial money penalty, civil forfeiture of property, or both.